vdaas/vald/dockers/manager/index/README.md

 <!-- introduction sentence -->

-`vald-manager-index` is the image for vald-index-manager component.
+`vald-manager-index` is the image for the vald-index-manager component.

-`vald-manager-index` has the unique feature to control the index timing for all Vald Agent pods in the Vald cluster.
+`vald-manager-index` has a unique feature, controlling the index timing for all Vald Agent pods in the Vald cluster.

 The main features are:

 - Syncing data from Vald Discoverer
-- Controlling indexing process for each Vald Agent pods
+- Controlling the indexing process for each Vald Agent pods

 For more details, please refer to the [component document](https://vald.vdaas.org/docs/overview/component/index-manager).